Sperm donor with cancer-causing gene fathered almost 200 children

 Doctors raised the alarm at the European Society of Human Genetics this year.
 They found 23 children with the variant out of 67 children known at the time.
 Ten had already been diagnosed with cancer.

-The BBC reported at least 197 children are affected, but explained data has not been obtained from all countries so the figure may be higher.
+The BBC reported that at least 197 children are affected, but explained that data has not been obtained from all countries, so the figure may be higher.

 The sperm was used by 67 fertility clinics in 14 countries.